meglenchev/personalBlog/README.md

 - [x] Create upload image hook
 - [x] Using the uploadImage hook in (UserSettings, UserSettingsEdit)
 - [x] Refactoring the blog edit form.
 Expanding the functionality to be able to upload images
+- [x] Refactoring the practice edit form.
+Expanding the functionality to be able to upload images